Tits Geometry and Positive Curvature

 This is reminiscent of the situation for \emph{isoparametric} submanifolds in euclidean spheres, where many isoparametric hypersurfaces are not homogeneous (see \cite{OT,FKM}), whereas in higher codimensions by \cite{Th} they are the orbits of linear polar actions if they are irreducible or equivalently the orbits of isotropy representations of compact symmetric spaces by \cite{Da}.

-All polar actions on the simply connected, compact rank one symmetric spaces, i.e., the spheres and projective spaces, $\Sph^n, \CP^n, \HP^n$ and $\CaP$ were classified in \cite{Da} and \cite{PTh}.
-In all cases but $\CaP$ they are either linear polar actions on a sphere or they descend from such actions to a projective space.
+All polar actions on the simply connected, compact rank one symmetric spaces, i.e., the spheres and projective spaces, $\Sph^n, \CP^n, \HP^n$ and $\Bbb{OP}^2$ were classified in \cite{Da} (see also \cite{EH}) and \cite{PTh, GK}.
+In all cases but $\Bbb{OP}^2$ they are either linear polar actions on a sphere or they descend from such actions to a projective space.
 By the work mentioned above by Dadok, Cartan, Tits, and Burns-Spatzier, the (maximal) irreducible polar linear actions are in 1-1 correspondence with irreducible \emph{compact spherical buildings}.
-On $\CaP$ any polar action has either cohomogeneity one or two, and in the second case all but one have a fixed point.
-The latter is an action by $\SU(3)\SU(3)$ with orbit space a spherical triangle with angles $\pi/2$, $\pi/3$ and $\pi/4$.
-We refer to this as the \emph{exceptional} (irreducible) action on $\CaP$.\\
+On $\Bbb{OP}^2$ any polar action has either cohomogeneity one or two, and in the second case all but two have a fixed point.
+The latter are actions by $\SU(3)\SU(3)$ \cite{PTh} and $\SO(3)\G_2$ \cite{GK} both with orbit space a spherical triangle with angles $\pi/2$, $\pi/3$ and $\pi/4$.
+We refer to these as the \emph{exceptional} (irreducible) actions on $\Bbb{OP}^2$.

+We note that Theorem A is optimal: In fact, since the Berger-Cheeger deformation \cite{Ch} preserves polarity and lower curvature bonds there are even invariant positively curved polar metrics on any rank one symmetric space arbitrarily Gromov - Hausdorff close to its orbit space.\\

 There are different steps and strategies involved in the proof of Theorem A. To guide the reader we provide a short discussion of the key results needed in the proof.